 - Sprinkle little remaining salt and drizzle remaining vegetable oil over cabbage.
 Sear cabbage in a fry pan for 2 minutes on each side.

 - Remove corned beef brisket from oven.
 Carefully peel aluminum foil covering roasting pan away from you as hot steam will be released.

 - Brush more glaze onto both sides of corned beef brisket.
 Transfer seared cabbage wedges onto the same rack.
 Return corned beef brisket uncovered to the oven.

 - Continue to roast for another 30 minutes or until corned beef brisket and vegetables are tender.

 - Remove both corned beef and vegetables from oven.
 Tent with foil and allow beef to rest for 10 minutes.
 Heat up remaining glaze.

-- Slice corned beef against the grain and brush with remaining glaze.
+- Slice corned beef against the grain and brush with reheated glaze.
 Serve with roasted vegetables.

 Corned beef is usually serve with Cream Style Horseradish but my favorite is this Lakeshore Strong Irish Mustard.
 Either way it is going to be delicious.
-This Guinness Brown Sugar Glazed Corned Beef is very flavorful especially with that amazing glaze.
+This Corned Beef is very flavorful especially with that amazing glaze.
 It needs little else in terms of sauce and dip.